Jbleezy/BO1-Reimagined/README.md

 ## Barriers
 * No longer have to hold the use button in order to rebuild barriers, only press it
+* Can no longer rebuild barriers while sprinting or diving
 * Fixed a bug where zombies would get stuck in a barrier if a board was repaired as the zombie was beginning to go over the barrier
 * All zombies behind a barrier will now taunt correctly
 * Zombies behind a barrier will now only attack if they can see a player